 Gzip compression reduces response time by compressing your web pages and style sheet before sending them over to your visitor’s browser.

 Not enabling it means that your files are going to be bigger and larger, which is not really a good thing.
-The bigger the files, the longer it takes for it to load in your visitor’s browser.
+The bigger the files, the longer it takes for them to load in your visitor’s browser.

 You can score a quick win by simply enabling Gzip compression on your site.